Cyclone Gabrielle information and updates for the profession are available here.

 Please note that if you are providing legal services to the public outside the confines of the Lawyers and Conveyancers Act 2006 (eg tax consultants, insolvency practitioners, employment advocates) you may not be eligible for membership.
 While there is nothing wrong with non-lawyers providing legal services outside the reserved areas of work, associate membership could blur the line between lawyer/non-lawyer and cause confusion.

-The Board will retain an absolute discretion over appointments..
+The Board will retain an absolute discretion over appointments.

-The Law Society Board has set a fee of $95.00 (inc. GST) for the period 1 July to June.
+The Law Society Board has set a fee of $106.00 for the 2024/25 membership year (1 July 2024 to 30 June 2025).

 Associate membership allows people who have given service to, or been closely connected with, the legal profession to participate in its work.